registerguard/csp-debug-write/README.md

 4. `posthtml`: `POSTHTML` section (after `</html>`).
 5. `this`: Called in place (immediately invoked).
 6. `attributes`: Delimited attributes to include in the `<pre>` tag.
 Format: `attribute|value, attribute|value, …`.
+7. `querystring`: Query string parameter to use.
+Default is `debug`.

 The `prehtml`, `head`, `body` and `posthtml` attributes accept a numeric value which is used to relatively position the content within the section; a negative number is the beginning of a section and a positive number is the end of a section.
 The default value is `1`.